Addiction: South America

 The realities of opioid use and opioid use disorder in Latin America may be deceptive if observations are limited to epidemiological findings.
 In the United Nations Office on Drugs and Crime report, although South America produced 3% of the world's morphine and heroin and 0.01% of its opium, prevalence of use is uneven.
 According to the Inter-American Commission on Drug Abuse Control, consumption of heroin is low in most Latin American countries, although Colombia is the area's largest opium producer.
 Mexico, because of its border with the United States, has the highest incidence of use.

-Addiction and the humanities

-History and etymology
+Etymology

+The word addiction derives from the Latin "addico", meaning "giving over" with both positive connotations (devotion, dedication) and negative ones (being enslaved to a creditor in Roman law).
+This dual meaning persisted in traditional English dictionaries, encompassing both legal surrender and personal devotion to habits.
+Later, 19th century temperance movements narrowed the definition of addiction to just drug-related disease, ignoring behavioral addictions and the possibility of positive or neutral addictions.
+This restrictive view opposes the current understanding of addiction.

+Addiction and addictive behavior are polysemes denoting a category of mental disorders, of neuropsychological symptoms, or of merely maladaptive/harmful habits and lifestyles.
+A common use of the term addiction in medicine is for neuropsychological symptoms denoting pervasive/excessive and intense urges to engage in a category of behavioral compulsions or impulses towards sensory rewards (e.g., alcohol, betel quid, drugs, sex, gambling, video gaming).
+Addictive disorders or addiction disorders are mental disorders involving high intensities of addictions (as neuropsychological symptoms) that induce functional disabilities (i.e., limit subjects' social/family and occupational activities); the two categories of such disorders are substance-use addictions and behavioral addictions.

 The etymology of the term addiction throughout history has been misunderstood and has taken on various meanings associated with the word.
 An example is the usage of the word in the religious landscape of early modern Europe.
 "Addiction" at the time meant "to attach" to something, giving it both positive and negative connotations.
 The object of this attachment could be characterized as "good or bad".
 The meaning of addiction during the early modern period was mostly associated with positivity and goodness; during this early modern and highly religious era of Christian revivalism and Pietistic tendencies, it was seen as a way of "devoting oneself to another".

+The suffixes "-holic" and "-holism"

+In contemporary modern English "-holic" is a suffix that can be added to a subject to denote an addiction to it.
+It was extracted from the word alcoholism (one of the first addictions to be widely identified both medically and socially) (correctly the root "alcohol" plus the suffix "-ism") by misdividing or rebracketing it into "alco" and "-holism".
+There are correct medico-legal terms for such addictions: dipsomania is the medico-legal term for alcoholism; other examples are in this table: